vahidajorloo/bbb-auto-user-and-class/rake-task/readme.md

-put this script in lib/tasks/ directory
+put this script in lib/tasks/ directory of the greenlight docker container

 to run it execute this: